-The management system adopted by Tower for addressing the issue of conflict minerals in its products includes a conflict minerals policy which states, in part, that the Company:
+The Company's conflict minerals policy states, in part, that the Company:

-- · Avoids the use of conflict minerals that directly or indirectly finance or benefit armed groups in the Covered Countries; - Expects its suppliers to have in place policies and due diligence procedures that will ensure that products and components that they supply containing conflict minerals, including conflict minerals from Covered Countries, are in fact "conflict-free", meaning that they do not directly or indirectly finance or benefit armed groups in Covered Countries; - Requires the Company's direct suppliers to provide it with annual declarations regarding their use of conflict minerals (utilizing a format described below); - Reserves the right to take appropriate action to enforce its conflict minerals policy, including discontinuing purchases from suppliers that fail to comply; and - · Is committed to responsible sourcing of conflict minerals throughout its supply chain and to continued compliance with applicable SEC rules and regulations in this area.
+- · Avoids the use of conflict minerals that directly or indirectly finance or benefit armed groups in the Covered Countries; - Expects its suppliers to have in place policies and due diligence procedures that will ensure that products and components that they supply containing conflict minerals, including conflict minerals from Covered Countries, are in fact "conflict-free", meaning that they do not directly or indirectly finance or benefit armed groups in Covered Countries;

+- Requires the Company's direct suppliers to provide it with annual declarations regarding their use of conflict minerals (utilizing a format described below); - Reserves the right to take appropriate action to enforce its conflict minerals policy, including discontinuing purchases from suppliers that fail to comply; and - Is committed to responsible sourcing of conflict minerals throughout its supply chain and to continued compliance with applicable SEC rules and regulations in this area.

-The conflict minerals policy also directs any questions about such policy to the Company's Director of Quality Assurance.
+The conflict minerals policy also directs any questions about such policy to the Company's Corporate Compliance Officer.